 If you consider that there has been a breach of the Australian Privacy Principles, you are entitled to complain to Konekt.

 All complaints are to be in writing and directed to the Privacy Officer using the contact details above.
 In most cases, a Privacy Complaint Form will need to be completed.
-The Privacy Officer will acknowledge receipt of a written complaint within 2 business days.
+The Privacy Officer will endeavour to acknowledge receipt of a written complaint within 2 business days.

-Our Privacy Officer will investigate the complaint and attempt to resolve it within 20 business days after the written complaint was received.
+The Privacy Officer will investigate the complaint and attempt to resolve it within 20 business days after the written complaint was received.
 Where it is anticipated that this timeframe is not achievable, we will contact the person making the complaint to provide an estimate of how long it will take to investigate and respond to it.